 My decision to study civil engineering was not accepted by my mom, she insisted on me to study Computer Science, with the regular mother’s worries–how will you survive, the construction business is men oriented, you’ll have to work in the sun, you’ll get tanned (imagine!) etc. By the end of my 3rd year, even though the interest I took in my subjects had not diminished, I had started doubting my decision to stick with the construction field.

 But then came my internship–I interned with DMRC, more commonly known as Delhi Metro, on their new Phase 3.
 Initially, I was a little shaken because there were simply no other females.
 No female engineers, no female trainees!
 And wherever I went, people kept asking me why did you choose civil engineering being a girl.
-And later at the site, Munirka, where I was working, I realised there aren’t even female labourers allowed.
+And later at the site, Munirka, where I was working, I realised that female labourers weren’t even allowed there.
 Great!

-Initially I was so stupid that I did not hesitate of asking the silliest questions.
+Initially, I was so stupid that I did not hesitate in asking the silliest questions.
 Suddenly coming out from the theoretical world to the practical industry was immensely exciting.
 It was an underground station, there was an actual tunnel being dug.
-My mentors there, the executive and the junior engineers were so helpful, I’d go to the site everyday and even after spending my 2 months there, I can’t say I have learnt everything.
+I’d go to the site every day and even after spending my 2 months there, I can’t say I have learnt everything.